Bradfield/algos/trees/binary-heap-implementation.md

 property.
 However, it is possible to write a method that will allow us to regain the heap structure property by comparing the newly added item with its parent.
 If the newly added item is less than its parent, then we can swap the item with its parent.
-Figure 2 &lt;fig\_percUp&gt; shows the series of swaps needed to percolate the newly added item up to its proper position in the tree.
+Figure 2 shows the series of swaps needed to percolate the newly added item up to its proper position in the tree.